mkierzenka/SWDevProj/report/doc.md

 * containsKey(Key): does the distributed array's key list contain the given key?
 * addKey(Key): add the given key to the distributed array's list of keys
 * get(Key): get the value for the specified key from the distributed array.
-Check the cache first and if the cache does not contain the data, then make a call too the KV store
+Check the cache first and
+* if the cache
+does not contain the data, then make a call too the KV store
 * get(size_t): get key at specified index in array, then return data for that key
 * getKeyAtIndex(size_t): return key at the given index in the array
-* setStore(KVStore): this method will be used to pass a store into the distributed array; the store will come from the dataframe initially and move down the hierarchy (dataframe -> columnarray -> column -> distributed array)
+* setStore(KVStore): this method will be used to pass a store into the distributed array; the store
+* will come from the dataframe initially and move down the hierarchy (dataframe -> columnarray ->
+* column -> distributed array)
 * Serialization and deserialization methods
+* get(Key, size_t): one for each of the four types; retrieves the block with the given key, then returns the value at the specified index in the block

 *NOTE that the cache methods defined here will delegate to the Cache object, which work on the Cache's map object*

 * Cache: class that represents a cache within a distributed array.
-Holds the data of some of the array's keys
+Holds the data of some of the array's keys.
+Holds the actual, deserialized data for improved retrieval efficiency

 Fields: